sghaskell/integrations/collectd-spark/README.md

 **Plugin currently supports cluster modes Standalone and Mesos**

-_This directory consolidates all the metadata associated with the spark plugin for collectd.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-spark)_
+This directory consolidates all the metadata associated with the spark plugin for collectd.
+The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-spark).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)